mapsplugin/cordova-plugin-googlemaps-doc/v2.0.0/ReleaseNotes/v2.2.0/README.md

 You can specify the SDK version of Google Play Services.

-**Note that the maps plugin v2.2.0 requires the Google Play Services v11.8.0 or over.**
+**Note that the maps plugin v2.2.0 requires the Google Play Services v11.8.0 or newer.**

 Example using the Cordova CLI